What is a Premarital Agreement?

 In conclusion, a premarital agreement can be an important tool for protecting the financial interests of both parties in a marriage.
 It can help to reduce the potential for conflicts and disagreements in the event of a divorce and streamline the divorce process.
 However, it’s important to make sure that the agreement is fair and reasonable at the time of execution and not unconscionable at the time of enforcement.
 It’s also recommended to review and update the agreement every few years or when there is a significant change in the couple’s circumstances.

-Free Consultation: Tulsa Prenup Attorney
+Low-cost Initial Consultation: Tulsa Prenup Attorney

 While we of course want to believe all marriages will last forever, that just isn’t the reality these days.
 In a world where one in every two marriages ends in divorce, it behooves you to protect your interests.
 That means contacting a skilled prenup attorney in Tulsa.
 Call the Divorce Law Office of Tulsa to speak to a prenup lawyer in Tulsa today to discuss your case.
-For a free confidential consultation, call now at 918-924-5526 or use the contact form on this page.
+For a low-cost confidential consultation, call now at 918-924-5526 or use the contact form on this page.